Best Super Smash Bros. Ultimate Players Based on 2022 Performance

 Right from the start, we saw how he wouldn't be as dominant, by getting his first placement out of the top 2 in years in Smash Ultimate Summit 4 where he got 4th.
 This event repeated when he got 3rd at Collision and G4 Smash Invitational.
 When the second half of the year kicked in, MkLeo was perhaps at his weakest.
 He got 5th at Super Smash Con, where he notably got 3-0'd by Onin, the set where he arguably got humiliated the most.
 Not only that, but he got 9th at Ultimate Summit 5, his worst major placing ever since Umebura Japan Major in May 2019!
 To be fair, Ultimate Summit 5 was absolutely crazy, but still, Leo looked weaker than ever during that period.

 The latter in particular was an invitational full of almost every player that is considered to be the best players in the world, and he proceeded to only lose one game the entire tournament!
-And it took place right after he got 9th at Summit, so it really served us as a reminder of how he is still the GOAT.
-And even though he didn't exactly end the year in style since he got 5th at the Scuffed World Tour, but not only does it not undo the previous results he got throughout the year, but also when 2023... more
+And it took place right after he got 9th at Summit, so it really served as a reminder of how he is still the GOAT.
+And even though he didn't exactly end the year in style since he got 5th at the Scuffed World Tour, it does not undo the previous results he got throughout the year.
+When 2023 started, he proceeded to... more

 I feel like in another dimension, the new rising star Sparg0 would have been the best Smash player of 2023.
 In fact, there is a strong case for us to say that at the start and the end of the year, he was the best player in the world.
 He won his first major ever with Ultimate Summit 4 and continued the streak by winning Collision.
 At the end of the year, he won Mainstage and the Scuffed World Tour.

-He also got other good results in the middle of all this, like a second place at RETA 2022, 3rd at Genesis 8, winning Low Tide City 2022, and getting 4th at Ludwig's.
-His worst placings were a 7th place at both the Gimvitational and Smash Ultimate Summit 5, which were both crazy invitationals with crazy events.
+He also got other good results in the middle of all this, like second place at RETA 2022, third at Genesis 8, winning Low Tide City 2022, and getting fourth at Ludwig's.
+His worst placings were a seventh place at both the Gimvitational and Smash Ultimate Summit 5, which were both crazy invitationals with crazy events.
 In fact, those were the worst results in all of his career ever since he started to break out after in-person tournaments came back.

 Knowing how good Tweek was before, this was a rather disappointing year for Tweek, all things considered.
 He started the year strongly with a 2nd place at Collision, but as soon as Genesis 8 started, where he got 33rd, it started to go downhill from there.
 Not that he didn't have good results, but the results he got were never the ones we expected from this once amazing player.
 It's not like he always lost to players that were on fire that day.